ChenjingZhuang/Advanced-web-development/project-aweb/1_Definition_and_Planning.md

   - **Needs:** Basic dog care and behavior information.
   - **Goals:** To understand her dog's needs and create a happy and healthy environment.
   - **Pain Points:** Overwhelmed by the variety of dog training resources; needs a simplified, accessible guide.
-  - **Tech-savviness:** Average, uses mobile apps and social media frequently.
+  - **Tech-savviness:** Average, uses websites and social media frequently.

 ---